Opinion | Court defeat for Trump boosts chances of avoiding election disaster

 It’s possible that once Amy Coney Barrett is seated on the Supreme Court, another challenge to that decision could succeed.
 But that probably won’t happen, also for complicated reasons.

 And even if it does, enormous numbers of people are already voting early by mail in Pennsylvania.
-If that continues, it means fewer late arriving ballots, which means invalidating them is less likely to be decisive.
+If that continues, it means fewer late-arriving ballots, which means invalidating them is less likely to be decisive.

 In short: Every little thing done to facilitate voting, to remove ways of invalidating votes and to get as many people as possible to vote early, early, early will add up to something bigger.
-It’s all a reminder that we’ve got to try to put this election out of cheating distance for the president, in every which way we can.
+It’s all a reminder that we’ve got to try to put this election out of cheating distance for the president in every which way we can.